 Most games present the ability to be evil.
 However, these evil choices are rather silly in their execution.
 Should you be good and earn a lot of money?
 Or be bad and kill everyone?
 Choices such as these are painfully familiar in video game narratives and lack any real nuance.

-However, in Fallout 4 you’re presented with two organizations which have responded to the evils of the post-nuclear world with brutality and deceit.
+However, in Fallout 4, you’re presented with two organizations that have responded to the evils of the post-nuclear world with brutality and deceit.
 One organization, The Institute, is full of superior technology and wishes to replace the world with a better version even if it disrupts the lives of the innocent.
-The second organization, The Brotherhood of Steel, wishes to utilize its military to dominate the land and enact martial law as a means of “protecting” the people.
+The second organization, The Brotherhood of Steel, wants to utilize its military might to dominate the land and enact martial law as a means of “protecting” the people.

 In a dangerous, raider-filled world of brutality and constant death, we can understand the radical mindsets of the Brotherhood and the Institute.
 Extreme situations require extreme measures.
-Their extreme measures are compelling which makes them interesting antagonists.
+Their extreme measures are compelling, which makes them exciting antagonists.

 The Importance of Portraying Evil Correctly

-Evil is nuanced and tempting.
-It’s not apparent and in your face.
-You’ll face evils every day.
+Evil is nuanced and tempting, and you’ll face evils every day.
 You’ll face temptations and distractions which seem harmless or justified at the moment.
 However, the selfishness and brutality of the actions may become apparent only with time.

 However, what makes Fallout 4 different from most stories is the same thing that makes The Fountainhead so unique.
 I’ve learned that consumers and critics prefer fiction where the author takes no sides.
 They want the author to simply be an observer who never pasts judgment or provides clear value systems.
 The consumer and critic hates the idea of enjoying a more detestable aspect of work and being judged for doing so.